It’s no secret.

-- Communicate effectively: Effective communication involves knowing the language and examples that resonate with your audience.
+Effective communication involves knowing the language and examples that resonate with your audience.

-- Choose the right visuals: Certain visuals are more impactful when used on a particular audience.
+Certain visuals are more impactful when used on a particular audience.
 Study those that your audience will easily understand and relate to.

-- Connect on an emotional level: No matter the type of presentation, it’s crucial to connect with your audience on an emotional level.
+No matter the type of presentation, it’s crucial to connect with your audience on an emotional level.
 And to do that, you need to understand the emotional triggers to push in your video presentation.